salsalabs/Engage_action_taker_spreadsheet/README.md

 ### Alternative
 The alternative was to create a group for each action, then add supporters that attended those actions to each group.
-The client felt like they hadd too many actions to make that a usuable option.
+The client felt like they had too many actions to make that a usuable option.

 ### Solution
-They decided that the best thing to have would be a spreadsheet of supporters and actions.
+The client decided that the best thing to have would be a spreadsheet of supporters and actions.
 The spreadsheet would have two sheets.

 The first sheet would contain actions.
 Each line would contain a list of action_KEYs and some information about the action (date, reference name and title).

 The second
 sheet would contain action takers.
-Each line would contain information about a supporter and information about the actions that the supporter took.
+Each line would start with information about a supporter.

+TThe supporter information would be followed by a list of actions that the supporter had taken.
+Each entry for an action would contain the number of times that a supporter took the action.

 The action
 information would be presented as a list of action action_KEYs across the top of the sheet.
-A supporters line would contain supporter information, then a one or blank/zero in each action_KEY column.
-A one would indicate that the supporter took the action.
-A zero/blank would indicate that the supporter did not take the action.
+A blank cell for a supporter under an action means that the supporter didn't take that anction.
+A number in the cell for a supporter means the supporter took that action 'n' times.

 With that as raw material, the client felt like they could factor in Classic actions in Engage.